PDA

 In practice, low demand parenting means sorting demands into categories:

 You protect the first category, get creative with the second, and quietly drop the third.
-This isn't a permanent state.
 When the stress bucket is less full, more demands become manageable.
 When it's overflowing, you triage harder.

 The art of indirect language

-If collaborative problem-solving is the long game, indirect language is the daily workaround.
-Direct demands activate the threat response.
-Indirect language can sometimes bypass it.
+Indirect language is the daily workaround.
+Direct demands activate the threat response; indirect language can sometimes bypass it.

-Instead of "put your shoes on," you might try "I wonder whose shoes those are by the door."
-Instead of "time to brush your teeth," you might leave the toothbrush somewhere silly and see if she notices.
-Instead of "you need to eat your dinner," you might say "I wonder if anyone's going to eat these carrots before I do."
+Instead of "put your shoes on," try "I wonder whose shoes those are by the door."
+Instead of "time to brush your teeth," leave the toothbrush somewhere silly and see if she notices.
+Instead of "you need to eat your dinner," try "I wonder if anyone's going to eat these carrots before I do."

-This sounds exhausting because it is exhausting.
+This is exhausting.
 You're essentially translating every instruction into a sideways suggestion, and some days you don't have the energy for it.
 That's fine.
 You do what you can with what you have, and you don't beat yourself up about the days when "put your shoes on NOW" comes out sharper than you intended.

-When it's really hard: parental burnout and your own boundaries
+When it's really hard: parental burnout and your own limits

 A demand-avoidant child is a sure recipe for parental burnout.
 I know because that was me: new baby, COVID lockdown, a child who couldn't seem to cope with life, and a deep, grinding exhaustion that went beyond tired into something that felt like I was disappearing.